-Low-level concerns about a member of staff should be reported to the designated safeguarding lead or the Headteacher.
-Where a low-level concern is raised about the designated safeguarding lead, it should be shared with the headteacher or principal.
+Low-level concerns about a member of staff should be reported to the Headteacher/DSL/DDSL.
+Where a low-level concern is raised about the Designated Safeguarding Lead, it should be shared with the headteacher or principal.
 If someone is unclear who they should share their concern with, they should share it with the United Learning Safeguarding Lead, who is part of the Central Office Team.
 Staff do not need to be able to determine in each case whether their concern is a low-level concern, or if it is in fact serious enough to consider a referral to the LADO or meets the threshold of an allegation.

-The DSL- if this is who staff report concerns should inform the Headteacher of all the low-level concerns and in a timely fashion according to the nature of each particular low-level concern.
-The headteacher/principal should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some schools/colleges, the Headteacher may wish to consult with the DSL and take a more collaborative decision-making approach.
+The headteacher/principal should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some schools/colleges, the headteacher may wish to consult with the DSL and take a more collaborative decision-making approach.

-Where a low-level concern relates to a person employed by a supply agency or a contractor to work in a school or college, that concern should be shared with the designated safeguarding lead (or deputy), and/or headteacher, and recorded in accordance with the school's low-level concern/staff code of conduct policy, and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.
+Where a low-level concern relates to a person employed by a supply agency or a contractor to work in a school or college, that concern should be shared with the Designated Safeguarding Lead (or deputy), and/or headteacher, and recorded in accordance with the school's low-level concern/staff code of conduct policy, and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.